 - Authenticating registered volunteers, including background checks for criminal records.

 - Processing online requests and queries, including responding to communications from individuals or requests for information.

-- Contacting journalists regarding Organisation press releases, invitations to press parties, highlighting messages that may be of interest on specific topics.
+- Contacting journalists or influencers regarding Organisation press releases, invitations to press parties, highlighting messages that may be of interest on specific topics.

-- Helping to support with the running of development programs for education and learning purposes.
+- Helping to support the running of development programs for education and learning purposes.

 - Complying with legal and regulatory obligations relating to anti-money laundering, terrorist financing, fraud and other forms of financial crime.